Canola Oil vs Coconut oil - Which is healthier?

 Canola oil may have cardioprotective, antithrombotic, antiarrhythmic, and anti-inflammatory effects and promote cardiovascular health.
 Due to the high level of monounsaturated fatty acids, canola oil has a beneficial effect on the regulation of plasma lipids and lipoproteins, leading to the reduction of coronary heart disease risk (11, 12).

 However, another study on rats has suggested that canola oil is pro-inflammatory and increases plasma lipid levels, risk factors for heart disease (13).
-Similar results have been achieved when rats were given repeatedly heated oil, which induced inflammatory stress and even negatively affected the liver (14).
+Similar results were achieved when rats were given repeatedly heated oil, which induced inflammatory stress and even negatively affected the liver (14).

 A study has demonstrated that overweight or obese people continuously consuming canola oil have higher scores of metabolic syndrome (including diabetes, high blood pressure, obesity, and high risk of coronary heart disease, stroke, and atherosclerosis) than those who rarely or never use it.
 However, other studies suggest that canola oil reduces the risk of metabolic syndrome (15, 16, 17).